The Rios Fund, Guatemala

 Most important, your participation provides funding for educational opportunity, including accepting more boarding girls to our school.
 You also help us protect an inspirationally beautiful river ecosystem.

-Days 1 and 2: Arrive Aurora International Airport in Guatemala City on by Thursday evening.
-Transfer to our hotel in Antigua, a beautiful colonial town and UNESCO national heritage site surrounded by volcanoes.
-It's also a center for indigenous markets, international cuisine, art collections and international travelers.
+Days 1 and 2: Arrive Aurora International Airport in Guatemala City by Thursday evening.
+Transfer one hour (depending on traffic) to our hotel in Antigua, a beautiful colonial town and UNESCO national heritage site surrounded by volcanoes.
+It's also a center for indigenous markets, international cuisine and worldwide travelers.

 Upon arrival at the airport, proceed to customs with your CARRY ON LUGGAGE (more than carry on is not necessary) clear customs and proceed to terminal exit doors.
 I may be arriving in the airport on the same flight, but if not, you will see a large number of drivers waiting outside the exit doors and holding up signs.
 Your driver will have a sign with my name written in large bold letters - Paul Heesaker.
 If possible, we want to have everyone on the same flight and will send information on a recommended flight.
 We are leaving Colorado in winter, so there is always a chance of weather delays.
 For that reason, the first two days of our trip will be within an hour's drive of the airport.
 We stay at the HOTEL VILLA COLONIAL, well-known for its romantic environment and proximity to attractions.
 We share a group meal, then rest from our travel day.
 The Villa Colonial has beautiful gardens, it's own restaurant and a heated outdoor swimming pool.